ndkoval/ndkoval.github.io/_pages/about-me.md

 }
 </style>

 I am a researcher in the [Kotlin](https://kotlinlang.org/) team at JetBrains and lead a [Concurrent Computing lab](https://research.jetbrains.org/groups/concurrent_computing/) at JetBrains Research, working on a PhD in the field of concurrency at the same time.
 I got both bachelor's and master's degrees at ITMO University in St. Petersburg, where I have also been teaching a course on Concurrent Programming for over five years.
 My primary research interests are concurrent data structures and algorithms, their verification, and practically applicable code analysis.
 See my [projects](/projects), [publications](/publications), and [given talks](/talks) on this website.
-I am extremely happy to had been supervised by [Dan Alistarh](https://people.csail.mit.edu/alistarh/) from IST Austria and [Roman Elizarov](https://www.linkedin.com/in/relizarov) from JetBrains.
+I am also extremely happy to have been supervised by [Dan Alistarh](https://people.csail.mit.edu/alistarh/) from IST Austria and [Roman Elizarov](https://www.linkedin.com/in/relizarov) from JetBrains.
 {: .text-justify}

 ## Work experience
-**JetBrains, St. Petersburg** --- *Researcher*\\
+**JetBrains, Worldwide** --- *Researcher*\\
 <span class="date">JUNE 2018 -- PRESENT</span>\\
 Primarily work on synchronization and communication primitives for Kotlin Coroutines (this is going to be a part of my PhD), but not limited by this topic.

 **ITMO University, St. Petersburg** --- *Tutor*\\
 <span class="date">SEPTEMBER 2016 -- PRESENT</span>\\
-Teaching a course on concurrent programming.
+Teaching a course on Concurrent Programming.

 **IST Austria, Klosterneuburg** --- *Scientific intern*\\
 <span class="date">FEBRAURY -- JUNE 2018</span>\\